35 Best Sites Like eBay To Sell and Buy Stuff

 15. Newegg

-Newegg is another popular choice for buying and selling things online that offers some distinct advantages.
+Newegg is another popular choice for buying and selling things online.

 newer for selling and buying online